 Masterclass for Secondary Teachers on Assessment & Best Practices

-Dr. Anne Davies and Sandra Herbst are excited to announce a masterclass for Secondary School teachers, designed to revitalize and deepen teachers’ expertise around key areas including assessment for learning, reporting, classroom practice, and student achievement.
+Dr. Anne Davies is excited to announce a Masterclass for Secondary School teachers commencing February 15, 2023.
+Anne is pleased to be joined by Rita Campitelli, OCT, to offer a series of four webinars designed to revitalize and deepen secondary teachers’ expertise around key areas including assessment for learning, reporting, classroom practice, and student achievement.

 Dear Secondary School Teachers and Leaders,